 2 tablespoons olive oil

 Combine the lemon juice, salt, and pepper in a small bottle or jar; screw on the lid and shake briskly until the salt dissolves.
 Add the oil, reseal, and shake for about 30 seconds, until the result is creamy.
 Add the yogurt and shake another 30 seconds, until the ingredients combine.
 Add other flavorings as desired.
 Drizzle immediately over your salad, or set the dressing aside and shake again just before serving.
 Makes about 1/4–1/2 cup.

 Tips & Tricks

-- I love the tang of yogurt, but sour cream, buttermilk, and cream are among the many other creamy options.
+- I love the tang of yogurt, but Homemade Sour Cream, Cultured Buttermilk, and cream are among the many other creamy options.
 Vegans can skip the dairy and double the recipe for a very lemony dressing.
 If using thinner ingredients, add a bit at a time to ensure the desired consistency.

 - Although this dressing can be served as is, it really wants other flavors.
 All of those mentioned as options for the Vinegary Salad Dressing Base work well, as do cheeses, capers, and anchovies.
 For that ranch flavor, replace the yogurt with buttermilk and add garlic and chives; other flavors such as parsley, dill, onion, and mustard may bring you closer to your favorite brand.

 - Be sure to keep creamy dressing in the refrigerator and use it within about a week.
 Don’t be surprised if it thickens.
 A few minutes at room temperature will thin out the dressing; shake it well and add a dash of water if it refuses to loosen on its own.

 Want to play with more variations?
 Twice as Tasty is teaching these techniques in a workshop held in your own kitchen, among friends—and with my personal help.
 Click here to learn more.